 - Tighten each muscle group for a few breaths as stated in Step two and slowly release.

-- Repeat as need if certain areas feel stiffer than others.
+- Repeat as needed if certain areas feel stiffer than others.

 - Repeat the breathing exercise from Step two again a couple of times once you’ve finished with the tightening and releasing of all your muscle groups.